 Tanagram Roadmap: July 2022

-This is my fifth monthly public roadmap update for for Tanagram development (see previous updates here).
+This is my sixth monthly public roadmap update for for Tanagram development (see previous updates here).
 I’m publishing this update to document my progress and hold myself accountable, and also provide a place to share some thoughts about what I plan to work on next.

 Tanagram remains a nights-and-weekends project.
 My progress pace over the past month has been about 0.5 workday per week, a result of some distractions in my personal life.

 Would you like to receive these updates over email?
 I’m also publishing these to my Buttondown newsletter.
 Click here to subscribe.